JonmarCorpuz/SecondBrain/Protocol - TCP.md

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/uhgytfyuijopkbhljnmdsk.png)

-1. The client sends a finish (FIN) packet to the server to indicate that it wants to terminate the connection
-2. The server acknowledges the receipt of the finish packet with an acknowledge (ACK) packet
-3. The server sends its own finish (FIN) packet to the client to indicate that it's ready to terminate the connection
+1. The client sends a finish (**FIN**) packet to the server to indicate that it wants to terminate the connection 2.1 The server acknowledges the receipt of the finish packet with an acknowledge (**ACK**) packet 2.2 The server sends its own finish (**FIN**) packet to the client to indicate that it's ready to terminate the connection
-4. The client acknowledges the server's finish packet with an acknowledge (ACK) packet and terminates the session
+3. The client acknowledges the server's finish packet with an acknowledge (**ACK**) packet and terminates the session

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)